YanSchw/tiny-components/README.md

 # &lt;tiny-components&gt;

-This is a lightweight JavaScript library, that allows you to dynamically create reuseable Components trhough HTML Tags.
+This is a lightweight JavaScript library, that allows you to dynamically create reuseable Components through HTML Tags.
 You will use plain and standard HTML with custom elements.
 However the library only comes with 1 built-in Component, so there is no bloat, no new HTML dialect or syntax sugar to learn.

 ## Embed &lt;tiny-components&gt; into your Website